-Under the dualistic system:

-A managing committee is in charge of the management of the company (Consiglio di gestione).
+Under the dualistic system a managing committee is in charge of the management of the company (Consiglio di gestione).
 Members are appointed by the supervising committee (Consiglio di Sorveglianza).

-The supervising committee (Consiglio di Sorveglianza) (the "Surveillance Board"), composed of at least three members, is appointed by the shareholders' meeting and,
+The supervising committee (Consiglio di Sorveglianza) (the "Surveillance Board"), composed of at least three members, is appointed by the shareholders' meeting and:

-- a) appoints the members of the managing committee; - b) approves the company's financial statements; - authorises actions against members of the managing committee in cases of breach of their duties; - d) has a supervisory role over the company's activity to assure compliance with the law and with the articles of association; - e) reports to the shareholders' meeting, at least once a year, on the results of its supervisory activities; - f) when provided for in the articles of association, approves major strategic decisions and/or business plans proposed by the management committee.
-With respect to appointment, term of office and revocation, the above mentioned rules for directors and statutory auditors of the traditional system apply to the members of: (i) the managing committee (ie Consiglio di gestione) and (ii) the supervisory committee (ie Consiglio di Sorveglianza).
+- (a) appoints the members of the managing committee; - (b) approves the company's financial statements; - (c) authorises actions against members of the managing committee in cases of breach of their duties; - (d) has a supervisory role over the company's activity to assure compliance with the law and with the Articles; - (e) reports to the shareholders' meeting, at least once a year, on the results of its supervisory activities; - (f) is entitled to submit a claim to the Court pursuant to article 2409 of the Code; - (g) when provided for in the Articles, approves major strategic decisions and/or business plans proposed by the management committee.
+With respect to appointment, term of office and revocation, the above mentioned rules for directors and statutory auditors of the traditional system apply to the members of: (i) the managing committee (i.e., Consiglio di gestione); and (ii) the supervisory committee (i.e., Consiglio di Sorveglianza).

-The shareholders' meeting, appoints the members of the Surveillance Board, approves any amendment of the articles of association (including capital increases) and/ or major extraordinary transactions such as mergers and/or demergers.
+The shareholders' meeting appoints the members of the Surveillance Board, approves any amendment of the Articles (including capital increases) and/or major extraordinary transactions such as mergers and/or demergers.